openbioinfo/ccvm/README.md

 ccvm setup
 ```

-Add `~/.ccvm/bin/` to your PATH, then restart your terminal.
+will add `~/.ccvm/bin/` to your PATH, then restart your terminal.

 ### Install and use